7h3w4lk3r/pyback/README.md

 .  you tell me...

 # POC
-### we all know this tool is not going to stay as FUD as it is, specially when it gets more attention (hopefully). so do me (and yourself) a favor and make it stay under the radar a little longer.
+### we all know that no tool like this is not going to stay as FUD as it is, specially when it gets more attention (hopefully). so do me (and yourself) a favor and make it stay under the radar a little bit longer.
 :heavy_exclamation_mark: DO NOT upload this on VirusTotal or anywhere else, I DID IT FOR YOU :heavy_exclamation_mark:

 ### using pyinstaller version 3.1.1: